doctorfree/nvim-lazyman/markdown/nvims.1.md

 `neovides` : presents a fuzzy searchable and selectable menu of Neovim configurations and opens Neovide using the selected configuration

-`nvims -r` : presents a fuzzy searchable and selectable menu of Neovim configurations and removes the selected Neovim configuration
+`nvims -R` : presents a fuzzy searchable and selectable menu of Neovim configurations and removes the selected Neovim configuration

-`nvims -c astro foo.lua` : presents a fuzzy searchable and selectable menu of Neovim configurations with names containing the case insensitive string 'astro' and opens the file `foo.lua` with Neovim using the selected configuration
+`nvims -C astro foo.lua` : presents a fuzzy searchable and selectable menu of Neovim configurations with names containing the case insensitive string 'astro' and opens the file `foo.lua` with Neovim using the selected configuration

 ### Help